aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/201-invoking-a-lambda-function/_index.md

   </figure>

-- You should then use AWS CloudFormation to create a stack named *sample-lambda* using the template you just created
+- You should then use AWS CloudFormation to create a stack named *create-iam-group-lambda* using the template you just created

 #### What did we just do?